 The trio then rehearsed their ‘macho’ dance moves for ‘Boys Keep Swinging’ in the hallway.
 For the broadcast, Bowie’s torso was replaced by a puppet’s body, which he wore over a green leotard.
 Bowie manipulated the puppet’s dancing legs, with his own body blocked out, using green-screen effects.
 Although a ‘questionable’ lyric was muted, (‘other boys check you out’) the censors did not notice the puppet’s ‘excitement’ below the belt at the song’s climax, cunningly reserved for the live broadcast!

-I accepted Mr. Nomi’s invitation to his next concert at Hurrah!
-I was honoured to see him perform many times thereafter.
+I accepted Mr. Nomi’s invitation to his next concert at Xenon in NYC.
+I was honoured to see him perform again at Hurrah! and many times thereafter.
 Each highly theatrical performance begat gasps and rapturous applause.
 Anyone could appreciate his pop-operatics.
 His songs were keyboard-laden with melodic guitar, and Nomi’s stunning vocals.
 The classical arias were captivating, especially with the freaky visual juxtaposition.
 This was something else completely – something special!

 Klaus Sperber was born on January 24, 1944 in Immenstadt, Bavaria, Germany.
 As a teenager, Klaus worked as an usher at the Deutsche Oper in West Berlin.
 He would climb onstage and serenade his co-workers after the shows.
 Klaus also sang operatic arias at a gay Berlin discotheque called Kleist Casino.
 His favourite singers were Elvis Presley and Maria Callas.

 Klaus came to New York’s Greenwich Village from Germany in 1972 and became a pastry chef.
 His Lime Tart recipe is now legendary!
 However, he yearned to use his operatic voice in the pop/rock arena.
 He posed in the window of Fiorucci as a mannequin for hours, never blinking his eyes once, and performed an in-store live concert.
 Klaus was an excellent mime and a rare talent.
 His range from baritone to soprano was beyond belief, coupled with his spiked blue-black hair and matching lipstick, white painted face and his twinkling eyes.
 In his white gloves, shiny monochromatic plastic space tuxedo, pointy elf boots and black spandex leotards (he must have frequented the most elegant space places!), Klaus resembled a real-life toy – a cross between Mickey Mouse and the Tin Man!